-They contain a set of sugar compounds that are able to sooth the mucosa throughout the body.
+They contain a set of sugar compounds that sooth the mucosa throughout the body.
 This includes the urinary tract, respiratory tract, and gastrointestinal tract.
-This demulcent or soothing activity makes is useful for conditions involving inflammation, infection, or hyper-permeability.
+This demulcent or soothing activity makes it useful for conditions involving inflammation, infection, or hyper-permeability.

 - Inflammation and infection of urinary tract

 - Irritable bowel syndrome

 - Urinary demulcent